ChristopherHX/gitea-actions-runner/README.md

 And you will be asked to input:

-1. github-act-runner worker args for example pwsh,actions-runner-worker.ps1,actions-runner/bin/Runner.Worker actions-runner-worker.ps1 is a wrapper script to call the actions/runner via the platform specfic dotnet anonymous pipes
+1. worker args for example `pwsh,actions-runner-worker.ps1,actions-runner/bin/Runner.Worker`
+   actions-runner-worker.ps1 is a wrapper script to call the actions/runner via the platform specfic dotnet anonymous pipes

+   On windows you might need to unblock the `actions-runner-worker.ps1` script via pwsh `Unblock-File actions-runner-worker.ps1` and `Runner.Worker` needs the `.exe` suffix.
+   For example on windows use the following worker args `pwsh,actions-runner-worker.ps1,actions-runner/bin/Runner.Worker`
 2. Gitea instance URL, like `http://192.168.8.8:3000/`.
 You should use your gitea instance ROOT_URL as the instance argument and you should not use `localhost` or `127.0.0.1` as instance IP;
 3. Runner token, you can get it from `http://192.168.8.8:3000/admin/runners`;